As a responsible researcher, make ethical use of information.

 The sources listed below provide assistance and examples of the APA style.

-I. Best STARTING POINT on the Web for citation examples:
+Best starting point on the Web for citation examples: